pymander/wordpress-openpgp/readme.txt

 1. A textarea that has been encrypted, including a view of the "Encrypt" button.

 == Changelog ==
+= 1.2 =
+* Automatically find textarea for encryption.
+* Fixed possible bug with plaintext modification.

+= 1.1 =
+* Prepare everything for inclusion in WordPress Plugin repository.

 = 1.0 =
 * First release.